Oregon Fishing News

 Additional information on the recreational bottomfish fishery can be found on the ODFW sport bottomfish webpage.

 Mar.
-5, 2025
+19, 2025

-Includes updates to fishing, crabbing and clamming, wildlife viewing
+Includes updates to fishing, crabbing and clamming

 Sign up for turkey hunting workshops

 New and beginning adult hunters can learn everything they need to know about pursuing wild turkeys.
+Several workshops have been scheduled for NW, Central and SW Oregon, as well as youth clinics in Central Point and White River.

 Learn more and register.